Ngwaru/pdf_app/README.md

 📄 PDF App
 PDF App is a lightweight Python-based web application designed to merge multiple PDF files into a single document.
-It provides a simple interface for uploading PDFs and combines them seamlessly using Streamlit and PyPDF2.
-The project also includes a Jupyter notebook for experimenting with PDF merging and a Docker setup for containerized deployment.
+It provides a simple interface for uploading PDFs and combines them, split them, convert to word or rotate them seamlessly using Streamlit and PyPDF2.
+The project also includes a Docker setup for containerized deployment.

 🚀 Features
 - Merge PDFs: Upload multiple PDF files and merge them into one.